microchip-pic-avr-examples/pic18f56q24-curiosity-mvio-i2c-mplab-mcc/README.md

 # Multi-Voltage I/O (MVIO) Example Using I2C to Communicate with an EEPROM 3 Click board and MCP9800 Using the PIC18F56Q24 Microcontroller Generated with MCC Melody

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->
-This example shows how to use MVIO for two different voltage domains, one voltage for the Microcontroller and a different one for the Sensor or in this example an EEPROM using I<sup>2</sup>C communication.
-This example communicates with a MC9800 Temperature Sensor and saves the data to the EEPROM 3 click board.
+This example shows how to use the Multi-Voltage I/O (MVIO) for two different voltage domains, one voltage for the Microcontroller and a different one for the Sensor or in this example an EEPROM using the I<sup>2</sup>C communication.
+This example communicates with an MC9800 Temperature Sensor and saves the data to the EEPROM 3 Click board®.
 ## Related Documentation

 - [PIC18F-Q24 Family Product Page](https://www.microchip.com/en-us/product/PIC18F56Q24)